Here’s another post on the topic of “Homesteading in the Winter.”

 There are many root vegetables that do well in the cold and that may actually “overwinter.”
 Some of the cold-weather root vegetables that I like to grow include:

 - radishes – (though I’m not terribly fond of the taste)

 Radishes actually grow best when the day length is short and I’ve read a couple of articles about people who thickly mulch over their carrots to get them through the winter.
 I love roasted beets but can’t get my husband on board.

-You might be wondering why I have chard in this group….. well chard and beets are actually the same species of vegetable.
+You might be wondering why I have chard in this group… well, chard and beets are actually the same species of vegetables.
 So I could have thrown it in with lettuce but it is actually more accurate to throw it in with beets.
 As an aside, I really like chard (though not as much as kale) and it is considered one of the most nutritious vegetables you can eat.
 It is also a beautiful plant!

 Peas and Beans